Latest update: February, 2018

 Bamboo is found extensively in Nagaland, with bamboo growing stock covering nearly five per cent of the total stock in the country.
-During 2015-16, production of raw silk in the state of Nagaland stood at around 631 MT.
-Moreover, from April-August, 2016, the raw silk production in the state was 218 MT.
-The state aims to increase its silk production to 1,700 MT, over the 12th Five-Year Plan period.
+During 2016-17, production of raw silk in the state of Nagaland stood at around 678 MT.

 The state provides institutional support through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.

 The state offers excellent policy and fiscal incentives for agro-based and forest-based industries, horticulture, food processing, mining, tourism, and the handlooms and handicrafts sectors.
 Industrial centres and special economic zones (SEZs) are being developed to enhance the marketability of products.

 According to the DIPP, cumulative FDI inflows to the North-eastern states, during April 2000 to September 2017, stood at US$ 100 million.